objektwerks/scala/README.md

 Environment
 -----------
 1. **Git Service:** Establish a Github ( https://github.com/features ) account.
-Github is a nice alternative.
+Gitlab is a nice alternative.
 2. **IDE:** Roughly 80% of developers in the Scala space use Jetbrains Intellij IDEA ( https://www.jetbrains.com/idea/ ).
  The community edition is free.
 The ultimate edition is subscription based.
 The Scala Eclipse IDE is a poor alternative.
  VS Code with Metals is another option.